ousmanebarry/akinator-discord/README.md

 ## Description

-This is a bot which uses the [akinator.com](https://akinator.com/) API to enable users to play the akinator game directly on discord.
+This is a bot which uses the [akinator.com](https://akinator.com/) API to enable users to play the akinator game directly on discord

 ## Functionalities

-* Automatically logs in to a [typeracer.com](https://play.typeracer.com/) account
-* Automatically plays normal games
-* Automatically keeps playing the number of times asked by the user
+* Play akinator directly on discord
+* Guess animals, objects and people

 ## Installation Steps